jb1981dev/Precise-Docs/docs/source/instwrangler/advancedcopy.rst

 * **Offset (X, Y, Z fields):** The numeric coordinates for the offset.
 * **Rel (Relative Toggle):** This is similar to the Multitransform "Relative" toggle.
 It determines whether the offset values are applied in an absolute or relative way.
     * **ON (Relative mode, Default):** This will nudge the newly created assets in the direction and distance as set in the XYZ fields.
-    * **Off (Absolute mode):** This will set move the newly created object(s) to the precise location set in the XYZ fields.
+    * **Off (Absolute mode):** This will move the newly created object(s) to the precise location set in the XYZ fields.
         * **Merged Copy:** The pivot of the newly created object will be used.
-        * **Linked Copy** and **Unlinked Copy**: The active object will be used as a leading reference for the copied group, if there was no active object the first object in the list (alphabetically) will be used as a reference.
+        * **Linked Copy** and **Unlinked Copy**: The active object will be used as a leading reference for the copied group, if there was no active object the first object in the list will be used as a reference.

 Target Collection
 -----------------